dzmitry-babrovich/rxcpp-intelisense-bug/README.md

-#Steps to reproduce
+# Steps to reproduce
 This repository has been created to report issue with intelisense mulfunction when used in conjunction with [RxCpp](https://github.com/ReactiveX/RxCpp)

-Open container in VSCode from repo https://github.com/dzmitry-babrovich/rxcpp-intelisense-bug.git .
+Open container in VSCode from repo this repo.

 First make sure intelisense is working, try typing std:: followed by <ctrl-space> in main.cpp.
 Now uncomment line 7 and observe the issue where now you can't use intelisense.